plioi/plioi.github.io/_posts/2013-04-04-leaky-abstractions-rot-code.markdown

 ## The Fix

 Let's jump to the improved abstraction, and then see how it works.
-Here's the new version of <a href="https://github.com/plioi/fixie/blob/cb649450e5d42a6eb83faeb58dafc3b9511d92d1/src/Fixie/DefaultConvention.cs">DefaultConvention</a>:
+Here's the new version of [DefaultConvention](https://github.com/plioi/fixie/blob/cb649450e5d42a6eb83faeb58dafc3b9511d92d1/src/Fixie/DefaultConvention.cs):

 {% gist 5307051 %}

 Much better.
 It says exactly what test fixtures and test cases look like by default, and suggests how you might specify your own similar rules.
 There's no suspicious asymmetry now: both test fixtures and test cases are discovered using very similar statements.
 It's declarative, so the end user doesn't have to be concerned with *how* the discovery will be honored; they can focus on simply stating what success looks like.

-The Fixtures property is an instance of <a href="https://github.com/plioi/fixie/blob/cb649450e5d42a6eb83faeb58dafc3b9511d92d1/src/Fixie/ClassFilter.cs">ClassFilter</a>, and the Cases property is an instance of <a href="https://github.com/plioi/fixie/blob/cb649450e5d42a6eb83faeb58dafc3b9511d92d1/src/Fixie/MethodFilter.cs">MethodFilter</a>:
+The Fixtures property is an instance of [ClassFilter](https://github.com/plioi/fixie/blob/cb649450e5d42a6eb83faeb58dafc3b9511d92d1/src/Fixie/ClassFilter.cs), and the Cases property is an instance of [MethodFilter](https://github.com/plioi/fixie/blob/cb649450e5d42a6eb83faeb58dafc3b9511d92d1/src/Fixie/MethodFilter.cs):

 {% gist 5307060 %}